zhero-web-sec/zhero-web-sec.github.io/_publications/2025-05-06-paper-title-number-8.md

 Let’s pause for a moment and list the ingredients:
 - One request containing the HTML of the `/_error` page in its body, with the actual cacheKey: `/_error-0`
-- A second request containing the much-desired `pageProps` in its body, having been overwritten further down the execution pipeline with **InternalServerError**, also using the cacheKey: `/_error-0`
+- A second request containing the much-desired `pageProps` in its body, having been overwritten further down the execution pipeline with "**InternalServerError**", also using the cacheKey: `/_error-0`
 - A batcher acting as a promise anti-duplication mechanism based on the `cacheKey`

 <h2 id="section-3">Race Condition - It's eclipse time</h2>

 <img src="/images/next-race-16.png" width="70%" style="display: block; margin: 0 auto">

-By sending both requests simultaneously, we can exploit the batcher mechanism to get the `pageProps` in a completely altered `text/html` response:
+By sending **both requests simultaneously**, we can **hijack the promise anti-duplication mechanism** to get the `pageProps` in a completely altered `text/html` response:

 <img src="/images/next-race-10.png" style="display: block; margin: 0 auto">
 *pageProps rebirth!*